-Students will have a limited travel budget for travel to UK and overseas conferences and other meetings not organised by the CDT.
-Attendance at these should be discussed with your supervisor and approval sought for travel funding.
 We expect you make every effort to be as economical as possible.
-In particular, you should approach your College for matching funding for each conference where you will make a presentation.
+In particular, you should approach your college for funding for each conference where you will make a presentation and apply for any funding available through the conference itself.

+Travel Insurance

 While you are travelling, your personal safety and welfare are very important to us.
 The University provides travel insurance for students travelling on University business and has many guidelines on your safety when abroad.
-These can be found on the University's travel insurance webpage http://www.admin.ox.ac.uk/finance/insurance/travel/.

 If you do not fill out the form you will not be covered by the University's Travel Insurance.
 You may also need to complete risk assessments to qualify for the insurance.
-Please check https://www.maths.ox.ac.uk/members/covid-19 for up to date information.
+It is important to complete the application for the University's Travel Insurance even if you have your own personal travel policy as in some cases these will not cover travel for business purposes.